blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 The configuration file contains mappings for the target environments:

 * between generic Sigma field names and these used in the target
-* between log source identifiers from Sigma and index names from target
+* between log source identifiers from Sigma and...
+  * ...index names from target
+  * ...conditions that should be added to generated expression (e.g. EventLog: Microsoft-Windows-Sysmon) with AND.

 The mappings are configured in a YAML file with the following format: